How to be a Good CatholicHow to be a good Catholic

 God is amazing.
 He created the world and all that is in it.
 He created all of us.
 Jesus became a man (the Word incarnate), suffered, and died for the sake of your salvation.
 Now that is LOVE!
 He chose to do this for you, so you can have eternal happiness with Him in Heaven.
-Ask Him to help you to understand how much He loves you.

-Teach your children about God.
+3. Teach your children about God.

-Learn more about the saints.
+4. Learn more about the saints.

+In our Church, each day is the feast day of a saint.
 There are so many wonderful saints in our Church!

-If you don’t know where to begin, Franciscan Media is a website where you can learn more.
-In our Church, each day is the feast day of a saint, so there are many to learn about.
-You can read about the saint of the day or find one that interests you to learn more about.
+If you don’t know where to begin, Franciscan Media is a very helpful website.
+You can read about the saint of the day or find out about a different saint that interests you.

-Trust in God.
+5. Trust in God.

 If this is difficult for you to do, pray about it.
 Ask God to help you to trust fully in Him.

-Invite God into your life.
+6. Invite God into your life.